Your website has been designed, you have a shop and now you need to make your products 'shine'.

 Bullet points are great because web users love scanning text, as opposed to actual reading.
 Everything on the web is designed for speed and ease.
 If visitors can see the main features of your product at a glance, this adds to a positive customer experience and makes a sale more likely.

 Google also dislikes duplicate content, so don’t be tempted to copy and paste one product description for all of your items.
 Each and every one of your products is unique and you want that to come across in the descriptions.

 Don’t fall at the last hurdle.
-When visitors are at the product page, this means they like your business and brand.
+When visitors are at the product page, this means they like your website design and the nature of your brand.
 All you need to do is give them a bit more encouragement, and they’ll start making purchases.
 Hopefully this guide has given you a good idea how to do that.